-Nottingham students can apply to Cascade for up to £25,000 for projects that develop their skills and benefit local and international communities.
+Nottingham students can apply to Cascade for a grant to deliver projects that develop their skills and benefit local and international communities.

 Projects typically fall into one of three categories:

-Through Cascade, Nottingham students are provided with opportunities to develop their skills, social awareness and employability while making a significant impact on communities at home and around the world.
+Through Cascade, Nottingham students develop their skills, social awareness and employability while making a significant impact on communities at home and around the world.

 How you can help

-Your support can enable Nottingham students to use their skills and talents to help tackle issues affecting commmunities at home and abroad.
+Your belief and backing gives Nottingham students the chance to use their skills to tackle issues affecting commmunities in need.